cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-ladder.md

 Please reach out to X to discuss this process.

+## Stepping Back Into a Role
+If and when someone is available to step back into a previous contributor role, this is something that can be arranged and considered by project leadership.

+Please reach out to X to dicuss this process.

 ## Contact
 * For inquiries, please reach out to:
     *  <!-- TODO: fill in contact info-->